Tarandro/MML_java/README.md

 ### Julia

-(TODO)
+Julia should be installed and requires the following packages:

+- DataFrames
+- DecisionTree
+- CSV
+- StatsBase
+- ScikitLearn
+- DecisionTree
+- Random
+- MLMetrics

+With the interactive mode of Julia, use `using Pkg()` then `Pkg.add(<package name>)` for each package to install them.

 ### Maven

 (Commands are for Linux)

-To perform tests with JUnit use "mvn test" in the root folder of this project.
+To perform tests with JUnit use `mvn test` in the root folder of this project.

 To package the project as an executable JAR use `mvn package` in the root folder of this project.
 Then get the JAR file in the `/target` folder.
 This JAR file can be executed with the command `java -jar <filepath>`.